Tax Evasion Defence Lawyer in Germany – English-Speaking Specialists in Frankfurt

 • If data are missing, the tax authority may estimate (§ 162 AO); some offices treat gaps as indicators of intent.

-Defence: prove complete digital records, reconcile with entertainment tax (Saldo 2), explain anomalies (door openings, refills, seasonality), and contest arbitrary estimates.
+• Defence: prove complete digital records, reconcile with entertainment tax (Saldo 2), explain anomalies (door openings, refills, seasonality), contest arbitrary estimates.

-Currency tokens (e.g., BTC, ETH, XMR) are assets for § 23 EStG.
-Sales (including token-to-token swaps) within the one-year period are taxable private disposals; the private key indicates economic ownership (§ 39 AO).
+Currency tokens (e.g., BTC, ETH, XMR) are assets for § 23 EStG; sales (including swaps) within one year are taxable private disposals.
+Bitcoin & criminal confiscation highlights ownership/tracing issues.

-Defence & compliance: maintain full trade logs, wallet evidence, FIFO/LIFO methodology, and cost basis; align with evolving reporting regimes (e.g., DAC8/CARF).
+• Defence & compliance: maintain full trade logs, wallet evidence, FIFO/LIFO method, cost basis; align with evolving reporting regimes.

-Courts may estimate bases using the Federal benchmark tables if other methods fail.
-But: estimates must reflect local specifics (location, concept, periods) and establish at least a proven minimum—fertile ground for defence.
+• Courts may estimate bases using federal benchmark tables if other methods fail; estimates must reflect locality, concept and period.

 Withholding & Embezzlement of Wages (§ 266a StGB)

-Parallel risk in payroll cases.
-Sentencing hinges on contribution amounts, continuity, falsified records and banded conduct.
-Consequences include civil liability and social-law surcharges.
+• Parallel risk in payroll cases; sentencing hinges on contribution amounts, continuity, record falsification and banded conduct.

 Tax Evasion & Money Laundering

-Post-reform “all-crimes” approach: any unlawful act can be a predicate offence.
-However, mere saved expenditure from evasion is not itself a launderable object; wrongful refunds/credits can be.
+Under the post-reform “all-crimes” approach, any unlawful act can be a predicate offence (see money laundering, § 261 StGB).
+Mere saved expenditure from evasion is not itself a launderable object; wrongful refunds/credits can be.

 Capital-Market Schemes

-OTC sequences around dividend dates (short sales, total-return swaps) to obtain multiple crediting/refunds of withholding tax.
+Cum-Ex: OTC sequences around dividend dates (short sales, TRS) to obtain multiple crediting/refunds of withholding tax.
 Courts regard claims based on assumed withholding as false/incomplete within § 370 AO.
+See Cum-Ex overview and our practice page on Cum-Ex/Cum-Cum defence.

-Defence focus: economic ownership (§ 39 AO), actual tax deduction, validity of certificates, subjective element (intent), and role segmentation.
+• Defence focus: economic ownership (§ 39 AO), actual tax deduction, certificate validity, intent and role segmentation.

-Transfers to in-country holders before record date to avoid definitive withholding.
-Authorities deny credit/refund where economic ownership did not actually pass.
+Cum/Cum: Transfers to in-country holders before record date to avoid definitive withholding; authorities deny credit/refund where economic ownership did not pass.
+See Cum/Cum.

-Criminal exposure: incomplete disclosure can trigger § 370 AO; omissions may also be relevant via § 153 AO (duty to correct).
+• Criminal exposure: incomplete disclosure can trigger § 370 AO; omissions may be relevant via § 153 AO (duty to correct).

-Defence: substance over form, beneficial ownership tests, disclosure quality, and audit trail.
+• Defence: substance-over-form, beneficial-ownership tests, disclosure quality, audit trail.

 Sentencing & “Rule-of-Thumb” Practice (Orientation Only)

-• Statutory range: fines or imprisonment up to 5 years; in particularly serious cases (e.g., large amounts, organised conduct) up to 10 years.
+• Statutory range: fines or imprisonment up to 5 years; in particularly serious cases up to 10 years.

-Defence task: challenge amount calculations, periodisation, intent, and push for proportionate outcomes.
+• Defence task: challenge calculations, periodisation and intent; push for proportionate outcomes.

 Limitation Periods & Time Bars (Criminal vs. Tax)